SkinnyDevi/MU-VR-Experience/readme-assets/user_manual.md

 - Enable VR by clicking the checkbox
 	- *WARNING*: An alert will appear to inform you that once VR is activated, you cannot revert back to mouse and keyboard movement.
 If you wish to do so, you will need to restart the app.

+At the top right hand side, when logged in, you will see a *"User: "* text, followed by the current logged in username.

+Lastly, when not inside the reception room, a button with text *"Return To Reception"* to logout and return to the reception area.

 <a name="virtual-reality-movement"/>